-Ciara Torres-Spelliscy is a Brennan Center Fellow and an Assistant Professor of Law at Stetson University College of Law.
+Ciara Torres-Spelliscy is a Brennan Center Fellow and an Associate Professor of Law at Stetson University College of Law.
 She is the author of Safeguarding Markets from Pernicious Pay to Play: A Model Explaining Why the SEC Regulates Money in Politics.
 Prior to joining Stetson’s faculty, she was Counsel in the Democracy Program of the Brennan Center for Justice at NYU School of Law.
 She was an associate at Arnold & Porter LLP and a staffer for Senator Richard Durbin.
 Professor Torres-Spelliscy has testified before Congress, and has helped draft legislation and Supreme Court briefs.
 As well as publishing in the Montana Law Review, University of San Francisco Law Review and the NYU Journal of Legislation and Public Policy, and chapters in books, she has been published in the New York Times, New York Law Journal, Boston Review, Business Week, Forbes, The Atlantic, USA Today, The Hill, Huffington Post, Judicature, Salon, and CNN.com.
 In 2013, Professor Torres-Spelliscy was named as a member of the Lawyers of Color's "50 Under 50" list of minority law professors making an impact in legal education.
 She is also a member of the Board of Directors of the National Institute on Money in State Politics.

 Transparent Elections after Citizens United (2011)

 Writing Reform: A Guide to Drafting State & Local Campaign Finance Laws (2010 Revised Edition)

 Corporate Campaign Spending: Giving Shareholders a Voice (2010)

 Improving Judicial Diversity (2008) (with co-authors Monique Chase and Emma Greenman), republished by Thompson West Reuters in Women and the Law (2009)